- Professor, Division Chair, Allergy & Immunology

 - E-Mail: firstname.lastname@example.org

-Dr. Anne K. Ellis is an Associate Professor in the Department of Medicine with a cross-appointment to the Department of Biomedical and Molecular Sciences at Queen’s University, having joined the Faculty in August 2008.
-Her position is one of a Clinician Scientist with 75% protected time for research.
+Dr. Anne K. Ellis is a Professor in the Department of Medicine with a cross-appointment to the Department of Biomedical and Molecular Sciences at Queen’s University, having joined the Faculty in August 2008.
+Her position is one of a Clinician Scientist with 70% protected time for research.

-She has served as the Chair of the Division of Allergy & Immunology since May 2010, and is the Director of the Allergy Research Unit of Kingston General Hospital; the flagship of this research program being the Environmental Exposure Unit (EEU), an internationally recognized and validated controlled allergen challenge model of allergic rhinitis.
-She is also the Co-Director of the Allergic Rhinitis Clinical Investigator Collaborative (AR-CIC), a National multi-centre network of allergic rhinitis researchers, which receives federal funding via AllerGen NCE.
+She has served as the Chair of the Division of Allergy & Immunology since May 2010, and is the Director of the Allergy Research Unit at the Kingston Health and Science Center - Kingston General Hospital site.
+The flagship of this research program being the Environmental Exposure Unit (EEU), an internationally recognized and validated controlled allergen challenge model of allergic rhinitis.
+She also has gained considerable expertise in direct nasal allergen challenge and is a Principal Investigator within AllerGen NCE.

-She additionally runs a basic science research program centered on the Kingston Allergy Birth Cohort study, a prospective birth cohort that has enrolled over 300 pregnant women to date, in order to study umbilical cord blood biomarkers that could be predictive of future atopic disease in childhood.
-She has gained particular expertise in the evaluation of epigenetic modifications as they relate to atopic risk and also epigenetic changes that occur as a result of allergic inflammation.
+She additionally runs a basic science research program centered on the Kingston Allergy Birth Cohort study, a prospective birth cohort that has enrolled over 600 mother-child pairs to date, in order to study umbilical cord blood biomarkers that could be predictive of future atopic disease in childhood.
+Her interests and particular expertise lie in the evaluation of epigenetic modifications as they relate to atopic risk and also epigenetic changes that occur as a result of allergic inflammation.

 Last Modified: 2018-04-11